Server

 Custom errors

 Return error responses that match your contract's error schemas.
+Route-owned errors may use any declared schema; { code, message, details? } keeps them consistent with framework-owned errors.

 export const GET = server.route(getTodo).handle(async ({ ctx, path }) => {